domricciardiphoto/adv-dev/README.md

 Up to 40 digital pages\
 Unlimited paper pages

 ##### CSS is in progress of being updated with additional layout options.
-Additional CSS classes and updates being pushed to main file soon as proven fully stable
+Additional CSS classes and updates being pushed to main file soon as proven fully stable \
+Looking to increase speed on the Dynamic image used pages.
+The load is sequencial and not immediate.
+This has to change

 ---